CoreyByrne/IDEA-shiny-multipage/README.md

 ### Bugs

-* Currently, once a server is launched, the `controlledInput` object is not initalized to have the correct inital values.
-Once a controller connected once, the bug subsides as long as the server stays up
+* Currently, once a server is launched, the `controlledInput` object is not initialized to have the correct initial values.
+Once a controller has connected once, the bug subsides for as long as the server stays up

 ### Features

 * There is currently no controller locking, to prevent multiple controllers.
-This means that multiple controller will "fight" to have the correct value, and can cause a "flickering" effect.
+This means that multiple controller will "fight" to have the correct value, and can cause a "flickering" effect, as shiny attempts to take on the value of the controller which is different.

 * Only plotly renders are supported, however the implentation could be reworked to allow the plot functions to call their own render methods.
 No research has been done on this end.